Quick Facts

 Accreditation

-University of North Carolina School of the Arts college programs are accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the four-year arts certificate, bachelor's degrees, master's degrees and the professional artists certificate.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033 or call 404-679-4500 for questions about the accreditation of UNCSA.
+The University of North Carolina School of the Arts is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC) to award bachelor's and master's degrees as well as credentials including certificates and diplomas at approved degree levels.

 Calendar